Coronavirus and your business (Scotland)

 - an amount to cover associated employer National Insurance contributions;

-- £1,500 per placement to cover setup costs, support and training; and
+- £1,500 per placement to cover setup costs, support and training.

-- £360 per placement to cover admin costs.
+It also pays £360 per placement to Kickstart gateways to cover admin costs.

 Applications no longer need to be for a minimum number of placements.
 You can apply online yourself or get help from a Kickstart gateway.
 See GOV.UK.